CLA nominations for the Morse award are due by November 4, 2016. Dossiers are due by December 9, 2016.

 - Previous winners are ineligible.

 Nominees are evaluated on the basis of a dossier documenting outstanding contributions to undergraduate education and potential for continuing contributions.
-The dossier should provide specific evidence out outstanding performance in one or more—not necessarily all—of these 5 categories:
+The dossier should provide specific evidence of outstanding performance in one or more—not necessarily all—of these 5 categories:

 - Teaching: direct contact with students in undergraduate courses and programs and in co-curricular activities.
 Teaching activities include instructing groups of students in classes, seminars, and laboratories; and supervising individual activities, such as practicums, internships, field-learning experiences, tutorials, performances, exhibitions, and independent study, including supervision of UROP projects.
 The activities listed above are representative, not exhaustive.